akatsarakis/hermes-alr/README.md

 # Hermes-ALR

 This repository contains Hermes—a membership-based replication protocol ensuring linearizability under partial synchrony—enhanced with (Eager) Almost Local Reads (ALRs).
 This enhancement removes Hermes’ reliance on time-based leases, guaranteeing linearizable local reads at each replica, even in asynchronous environments.
+The primary technique is detailed in the paper “The LAW theorem: Local Reads and Linearizable Asynchronous Replication”.

 ## Overview